-Mitigation measures developed for reducing CAP and precursor emissions from stationary-source facilities shall be developed on a case-by-case basis in coordination with the District's permitting staff.
+Mitigation measures developed for reducing criteria air pollutant and precursor emissions from stationary-source facilities shall be developed on a case-by-case basis in coordination with the District's permitting staff.
 If best available control technologies (BACT) are required, they should be disclosed.
-Area- and mobile-source emissions shall be mitigated in the same ways as land development projects, as discussed in Section 4.4.1.
-Additional offsets could be implemented, including but not limited to the purchase of emission reduction credits to ensure that a facility's CAP emissions are reduced to a less-than-significant level.
+Area- and mobile-source emissions shall be mitigated in the same ways as land development projects, as discussed in

+Section 4.4.1.
+Additional offsets could be implemented, including but not limited to the purchase of emission reduction credits to ensure that a facility's criteria air pollutant emissions are reduced to a less-than-significant level.